Enter-tainer/typst-preview/addons/vscode/README.md

 - Features:
   - #157 Add a rough indicator for the current cursor position in the preview panel.
 You may enable this in configuration.

+### v0.9.0

+- Features:
+  - Update to typst v0.9.0
+  - Add a status indicator in status bar.
+When compile fails, it becomes red.
+Clicking on it will show the error message.

+- Bug fixes:
+  - #143 Scrolling is not that laggy now
+  - #159 Fix a clip path bug